brianrice2/blog/_posts/2021-01-01-bookshelf.md

 ## Nonfiction

+- How to Win Friends and Influence People by Dale Carnegie
 - The Long Fix by Vivian Lee
-- The Design of Everyday Things by Don Norman
+- So Good They Can't Ignore You by Cal Newport
+- Deep Work by Cal Newport
+- Digital Minimalism by Cal Newport
 - Surely You're Joking, Mr. Feynman! by Richard Feynman
 - The Innovators by Walter Isaacson
 - Unix: A History and a Memoir by Brian Kernighan
 - A Mathematician's Apology by G. H. Hardy

-## Personal Development

-- How to Win Friends and Influence People by Dale Carnegie
-- So Good They Can't Ignore You by Cal Newport
-- Deep Work by Cal Newport
-- Digital Minimalism by Cal Newport
+- The Design of Everyday Things by Don Norman
+- Almanack of Naval Ravikant by Eric Jorgenson

 ## Podcasts